wouterel/perconet/docs/source/field_specific.rst

 net is a lattice, for which the method :py:meth:`perconet.LoopFinder.get_independent_loops` provides a basis.
 One can also say these are the generators of the subgroup.
-The basis is provided in a row echelon form which is not unique: To determine whether two graphs have the exact same percolation structure one should compare the Hermite Normal Forms of the matrices representing the bases.
+The basis is provided through a matrix of which the rows are the basis vectors, which is presented in Hermite Normal Form to make the choice of basis vectors unique.
+This gives a characterization of the topological strcuture of a periodic nets that can be used to define equivalence between them.
+For some
-This is a feature we may add to **perconet** in the near future.
-For some applications it may be desirable to have a near-orthogonal basis, in which case improving it via the LLL-algorithm may prove useful.
+applications it may be desirable to have a near-orthogonal basis, in which case improving it via the LLL-algorithm may prove useful.